xueannafang/hsp_toolkit_prototype/README.md

 Experimental test data of *M Locator* is contributed by the Conjugated Microporous Polymers (CMP) team of the [Faul research group](https://faulresearchgroup.com/).

-The author acknowledges the following organisations for funding of this project:
+The author acknowledges the following organisations for funding this project:

 - [University of Bristol](https://www.bristol.ac.uk/)
 - [Chinese Scholarship Council](https://www.chinesescholarshipcouncil.com/)